Treuenbrietzen massacres: Massacre of German civilians by Red Army

 During the first occupation of Treuenbrietzen by the Red Army, on April 21 or 22 a higher Soviet officer was shot.
-After the second occupation of the town, Red Army soldiers rounded up the civilians and shot the adult men in a nearby forest.
+During the second occupation of the town, Red Army soldiers rounded up the civilians and shot the adult men in a nearby forest.
 The official estimate is between 30 and 166 civilian victims.
 Some German sources claimed about 1,000 victims, but this must be rejected on the basis of the actual number of town residents.